 - Monitor and report incidents of infectious diseases to local and state health agencies.

-Epidemiologists with little to no experience tend to make between $46130 and $55790 while the more experienced ones make over $88050 per year.
+Epidemiologists with little to no experience tend to make between $42240 and $54930 while the more experienced ones can earn over $89950 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Epidemiologist is to move to a higher paying state like DC.
-Right now, the highest paying states for Epidemiologists are DC, NJ, CA, NC and CT.
+One of the easiest ways to increase your salary as an Epidemiologist is to move to a higher paying state like MA.
+Right now, the highest paying states for Epidemiologists are MA, DC, WA, NJ and CA.

-3 other factors that can increase your salary as An Epidemiologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Epidemiologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Epidemiologists what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Epidemiologists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons